-Wollumbin = Mount Warning
+Wollumbin

-Photo: Julia Chapple, Wollumbin
+Photo: Julia Chapple, Wollumbin (Some rights reserved)

-Wollumbin (Mount Warning) is located in the Tweed Range in the Northern Rivers region of New South Wales, Australia, formed from a volcano that erupted around 23 million years ago.
+Wollumbin (also called Mount Warning) is located in the Tweed Range in the Northern Rivers region of New South Wales, Australia, formed from a volcano that erupted around 23 million years ago.

 Google Maps